spiral/docs/docs/en/start/configuration.md

 ## Introduction

 All of the configuration files for Spiral Framework are located in the `app/config` directory.
-These files contain options that allow you to configure your database connection, cache storage, sessions and more.
+These files contain options that allow you to configure for example, database connection, cache storage, sessions and more.

 ## Environment